bigpapiarnold/smolplanets_documentation/docs/source/tokenomics.rst

 What are Items
 ****************

-In the Smol Planets game, there are a variety of items that you can purchase with "$Crystal" to help you develop and expand your planet.
+In the Cosmic Secret Society game, there are a variety of items that you can purchase with "$Crystal" to help you develop and expand your planet.
 For example, you can purchase special mining tools like drills to extract valuable resources, gas tanks to fuel your operations, or farming tools to cultivate crops.
 The better the tools you have, the more "$Crystal" you will be able to generate.

 By upgrading your tools and equipment, you will be able to increase your production and harvest more "$Crystal", allowing you to unlock new possibilities and advance further in the game.
 Whether you're looking to build a thriving mining operation, a flourishing farm, or a bustling city, the items you purchase with "$Crystal" will play a crucial role in your success.
 So be sure to invest wisely and keep an eye out for new tools and upgrades that can help take your planet to the next level.